Installation - Docker

 $ docker network create griddb-net

-$ docker pull griddbnet/griddb
+$ docker pull griddb/griddb

 We first create a Docker network to allow our application container to easily communicate with our GridDB container.